Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Threats to Validity

 \subsection{Conclusion Validity}

 Conclusion validity concerns the extent to which the conclusions drawn from the analysis are credible and accurately reflect the collected data.
-To strengthen the validity of our study's conclusions, we employed a rigorous multi-stage research methodology grounded in established empirical software engineering practices (e.g., \cite{keele2007guidelines}, \cite{easterbrook2008selecting}, \cite{waseem2020systematic}).
+To strengthen the validity of our study's conclusions, we employed a rigorous multi-stage research methodology grounded in established empirical software engineering practices (e.g., \cite{keele2007guidelines, easterbrook2008selecting, khan2023software}).
 Our decision models were developed using data derived from a systematic literature review and a mining study of real-world quantum software projects and discussions.
-To evaluate the reliability and practical relevance of these decision models, we conducted semi-structured interviews with 16 quantum software practitioners from seven countries, spanning diverse roles and domains.
-These interviews assessed the decision models in terms of familiarity, understandability, completeness, and usefulness.
+To evaluate their reliability and practical relevance, we conducted semi-structured interviews with 30 quantum software practitioners from 14 countries, spanning diverse roles and domains.
+The interviews assessed the models in terms of familiarity, understandability, completeness, and usefulness.
 Finally, to support transparency, reproducibility, and future research, we provided a publicly available replication package \cite{dataset2} that includes all the datasets, analysis artifacts, and interview materials of this study.